yannickkirschen/console-arena/docs/index.md

 Since there is no single class for each player (they rather get dynamically load), there is no need for the use of inheritance and polymorphism.

+In fact, inheritance is quite outdated nowadays.
+The experience over the years showed that inheritance causes a lot of problems that are out of all proportion to the advantages.
+See [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) for more details.
+Today, the trend is more a mixture of procedural and object-oriented code, like Python supports it.
+By using this strategy, you combine the advantages of both paradigms.

 #### Access Modifiers

 Every class, method and field has the most restricting access modifier that's possible.
 Only the classes to parse the YAML file in